Sani Abacha: Personal life and death

 Mausoleum of Sani Abacha in Kano, Nigeria.

 Abacha was married to Maryam Abacha and had seven sons and three daughters.
 As of 2018, he had thirty-three grandchildren.

 The scars on his face were tribal markings.

 On Monday 8 June 1998, Abacha died in the Aso Rock Presidential Villa in Abuja.
 He was buried on the same day according to Muslim tradition and without an autopsy, fuelling speculation that he may have been assassinated.
 The government identified the cause of death as a sudden heart attack.
 It is believed by foreign diplomats, including United States intelligence analysts, that he may have been poisoned while in the company of prostitutes.
 His chief security officer, Hamza al-Mustapha, believed he was poisoned by Israeli operatives in the company of Yasser Arafat.
 At the time of his death, he was allegedly about to transfer power to a civilian government in October 1998, based on a transition plan begun in October 1995 but whose impartiality had been questioned.
 After Abacha's death, General Abdulsalami Abubakar became head of state, whose short tenure ushered in the Fourth Nigerian Republic.

+Posthumous honours

+On 20 December 2025, Sani Abacha was posthumously awarded an honorary doctorate by Maryam Abacha American University of Nigeria (MAAUN), Kano, during the institution’s maiden graduation ceremony.
+The award was received on his behalf by his eldest son, Mohammed Abacha.

+According to the university, the conferment was made in recognition of Abacha’s "institutional leadership" and contributions to Nigeria’s administrative development.